-5 Fun Facts You Might Not Know About Mike Tyson | Benzinga
+5 Unexpected Facts You Might Not Know About Mike Tyson - Benzinga

 At the height of his career, Tyson had endorsements with companies like Pepsi, Toyota, Nintendo, Kodak and Syntory Beer.
 Tyson lost many endorsements over the years due to legal issues and his public image.

-3. A Cannabis Star Now: In 2020, Tyson teamed up with Planet 13 Holdings (OTC: PLNHF) to launch the Undisputed87 line of cannabis named after the year Tyson became the undisputed Heavyweight champion in boxing.
+3. A Cannabis Star Now: In 2020, Tyson teamed up with Planet 13 Holdings PLNHF to launch the Undisputed87 line of cannabis named after the year Tyson became the undisputed Heavyweight champion in boxing.

 Planet 13 Las Vegas is one of the largest cannabis stores in the United States and is located in Las Vegas, where Tyson took part in many of his boxing matches.
 Planet 13 also launched the Tyson Ranch brand in 2019 as an exclusive, which became one of the top selling pre-rolls at the store.